This is not a startup fairy tale. This is what happens when urgency meets capability and someone decides that waiting is no longer acceptable.

 Infrastructure from scratch.
 Not another cloud-rented dashboard with a marketing layer on top — real autonomous architecture.
 On-premise first.
 Sovereign by design.
 The core principle was non-negotiable: customer data never leaves customer infrastructure.
 Every component was built to run independently, without calling home, without vendor lock-in, without trust assumptions.

-35 AI agents came online.
+30 AI agents came online.
 Each one specialized.
 Threat detection.
 OSINT collection.
-Dark web monitoring.
-Telegram surveillance.
-Incident response.
+Network analysis.
+CVE scanning.
+Credential monitoring.
 Not scripts pretending to be intelligent — actual autonomous decision-making agents that observe, analyze, decide, and act.
 A full security operations center, compressed into software that runs on minimal hardware.

 Most startups take months to build a demo.
-TIA had 563 real blocked attacks before writing its first pitch deck.
+TIA had 50+ days of audited production data before writing its first pitch deck.